R7038XX/gemini-flow/docs/planning/swarm.md

 ## Requirements

-- Claude CLI must be installed and available in PATH
+- Gemini CLI must be installed and available in PATH
 - Deno runtime (for running the scripts)

 ## How It Works